 If you’re not sure if a site is legitimate, it’s a good idea to search “[streaming site] + reviews” or “is [streaming site] legitimate.”
 You should also look out for other telltale signs of unsafe websites.
 And make sure to protect yourself from malicious downloads, viruses, and other malware with a strong virus scanner and malware removal tool.

 Stay safe and anonymous while streaming

-Moreover, you can use a VPN (virtual private network) to encrypt your connection to keep you private online.
-Some VPNs allow you to virtually change your location, which can prevent streaming services (as well as advertisers) from targeting you based on where you are.
+Moreover, you can use a VPN to encrypt your connection to keep you private online.
+VPNs let you easily change your (virtual) location, which can prevent streaming services and advertisers from targeting you based on where you are.

 Using a VPN while streaming lets you access content that may not be available in your location.